 ABOUT

 A look at Elvis Presley songs can be an eye-opening experience.
-As one of a handful of artists who are immediately recognized by their first name only, Elvis is arguably one of the richest legacies in pop music history.
+As one of a handful of performing artists who are immediately recognized by their first name only, Elvis is arguably one of the richest legacies in pop music history.
 He was an innovator, a groundbreaker, and a rule maker, and he served as a musical inspiration for generations to come.
-Even now, more than 30 years after his death, he is still setting the bar for young musicians the world over.
+Even now, he is still setting the bar for young musicians the world over.

-Elvis had his humble beginnings in Tupelo, Mississippi.
+Elvis Presley (January 8, 1935 - August 16, 1977) had his humble beginnings in Tupelo, Mississippi.
 His Southern roots would provide the basis for his unique musical style.
 Even as a young white man growing up in the segregated Deep South, he was always attracted to the sound and feel of African American music, from R&B to gospel and everything in between.
-When he began to forge his own musical identity, he fused that sound with traditional country music and gave birth to a new form known as rockabilly.
+When he began to forge his own musical identity, he fused that sound with traditional country music and gave birth to a new genre known as rockabilly.

 It was a sound no one had heard before and in his early career, music producers didn't know what to make of this talented and handsome young white boy with the "black voice."
 This didn't slow him down one bit, and Elvis Presley songs from this early era clearly reflect his own earthy, gritty take on R&B classics.
 His early recordings, at Sun Studios, were nothing short of groundbreaking and he soon came to the attention of both bigger studios and, more importantly, the American public.